ShengHao011/loan-tracker/README.md

 - This project is of interest to me because I love playing video games and want to construct a game myself.

+### *User Stories*
+- As a user, I want to be able to move the object up
+- As a user, I want to be able to move the object right
+- As a user, I want to be able to move the object down
+- As a user, I want to be able to move the object left
+- As a user, I want to be able to add a new map to a list of existing maps